-The Russian economy was the eighth largest in the world by nominal gross domestic product (“GDP”) valued at $2.1 trillion in 2013.
-Between 2000 and 2012, the country experienced rapid growth in its economy, driven by higher energy prices and increased arms exports.
+The Russian economy was the eighth largest in the world in 2013 by nominal gross domestic product (GDP) valued at $2.3 trillion.
+The country's economy experienced rapid growth between 2000 and 2012, driven by higher energy prices and increased arms exports.

 Falling Oil Prices

 Russia's economy has always depended on crude oil and natural gas.
 Commodities account for a large portion of its economy.
 Exports of crude oil and related products accounted for more than two-thirds of the country's total exports in 2013.
 That was more than half the government's total revenue.

 But crude oil prices fell by about 50% in 2014 due to lower demand in Europe, Russia's key market, and to increased production in the U.S. The largest source of Russia's problems may have come when the Organization of the Petroleum Exporting Countries (OPEC) stated that it would not cut its production to boost prices in late 2014.
 OPEC eventually cut production, but crude oil prices still haven't bounced back to their old highs.

 Crude oil prices felt a severe shock at the beginning of the COVID-19 pandemic but have since recovered with the improving economic situation.
 Due to recent inflationary pressures, it is difficult to determine if gas prices will continue to increase or become depressed in the 2020s.
 OPEC compliance is less than 50% by many accounts if you exclude Kuwait and Saudi Arabia.
 These countries can't be responsible for maintaining cuts on their own.
 U.S. shale production has proven to be flexible in response to falling crude oil prices.
 Levels recovered in 2018.

 In February 2022, in response to Russia's invasion of Ukraine, oil prices soared past $100 per barrel, the highest price since 2014.